 Teamwork allows us to view the abilities of others and our own, in a clear light.
-Teamwork and collaboration are a key element of servanthood, essential for a life of service.
+Working together as a team and collaboration are a key elements of servanthood, essential for a life of service.

 To build student’s initiative and confidence is at the heart of the STEM program.
 We want them to be inspired and brave to put forward their own creative ideas without the restriction of what they think could be expected of them.

 Communication is a fundamental life skill relevant to our personal relationships, school environment and career.
 Communication is not only telling others what we think, it is the ability to teach others what we have learnt and its relevancy and importance to them.
 It is when this takes places in a STEM program that deep learning for the individual and group takes place.

 Digital Literacy is critical for children to understand how info is communicated.
 To maximise the benefits of technology learning starts with digital literacy at it’s heart.
 Digital literacy gives children the tools and knowledge to make the best use of technology and resources, not being restricted by the device or the program but having a vision or picture of what can be.